Limited Availability Remaining for the 2023-2024 School Year.

 yalbo@jlamiami.org

-Rabbi Albo joins JLA as the Director of Jewish Life in which capacity he will be responsible for overseeing Jewish programming, special events, and our August in Israel Program.
-He will also be overseeing our daily Sephardic minyan.
-Rabbi Albo comes to JLA with eighteen years of experience in education, most recently as a highly regarded Judaics Teacher and the Director of Sephardi Programming at the Ramaz Upper School in Manhattan’s Upper East Side, where he built curriculum for honors level classes in Talmud, Tanach, Halacha, and Jewish Philosophy.
-Devoted to Jewish communal life, he held Rabbinic positions at the Hampton Synagogue, Manhattan Jewish Experience, and Riverdale Jewish Center.
+As the Director of Jewish Life, he oversees Jewish programming, special events, and our JLA Ba’Aretz Program.
+Yosef has eighteen years of experience in education.
+Prior to JLA, he was the Judaics Teacher and Director of Sephardi Programming at the Ramaz Upper School in Manhattan’s Upper East Side, where he built curriculum for honors level classes in Talmud, Tanach, Halacha, and Jewish Philosophy.
+Devoted to Jewish communal life, he held positions at the Hampton Synagogue, Manhattan Jewish Experience, and Riverdale Jewish Center.

-Rabbi Albo is also an accomplished artist, illustrator, painter, photographer, composer, and musician.
+Yosef is also an accomplished artist, illustrator, painter, photographer, composer, and musician.
 The Albo Band, which he founded and leads, will soon be releasing its third album entitled “Poor Man’s Prayer.”
-The conversation between Torah and Art is an integral component of everything he does and we look forward to Rabbi Albo inspiring our students and infusing our campus life with his unique set of remarkable talents and skills.

 Frances Alexander